Canon 760D vs Sony RX100 V

 Feature comparison: Canon 760D vs Sony RX100 V

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 V has an electronic viewfinder (2359k dots), while the 760D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX100 V offers a wider field of view (100%) than the one in the 760D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 760D has a higher magnification (0.51x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 760D and Sony RX100 V along with similar information for a selection of comparators.

 One feature that is present on the 760D, but is missing on the RX100 V is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.